AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-destinations.md

 ![](../assets/ui/monitor-destinations/dataflow-details-stream.png)

 The details page also displays a list of identities that failed and identities that were excluded.
 Information for both the failed and excluded identities is displayed, including the error code, identity count, and description.
 By default, the list displays the failed identities.
-To show skipped identities, select the **[!UICONTROL Records skipped]** toggle.
+To show skipped identities, select the **[!UICONTROL Identities excluded]** toggle.

 ![](../assets/ui/monitor-destinations/dataflow-records-stream.png)